SUDARSHANRS853/Python-basics/Assignment1/README.md

 fibanacci series
 0 1 1 2 3 5 8 13 21 34
 ```
-6. ## find the grosspay using try end except
+6. ## Find the grosspay using try end except
 ```
 try:
     hours=int(input("enter the number of hours"))